formly-js/angular-formly/CONTRIBUTING.md

 ## Questions/Help

-Please join the [mailing list](https://groups.io/org/groupsio/formly-js) and ask/answer questions about how to use angular-formly there.
+Please post questions to [StackOverflow](http://stackoverflow.com/) using the [angular-formly](http://stackoverflow.com/tags/angular-formly/info) tag.
+There's also the [mailing list](https://groups.io/org/groupsio/formly-js) where you can ask/answer questions.
 Also join us on [gitter](https://gitter.im/formly-js/angular-formly).
+We like to say hi :-)

 ## Issues